 Applications for your cleaning business can typically be completed online or in person.
 Be prepared to wait for your business license.
 It can take up to 12 weeks.
 There is often a nominal fee associated with the application.

-14. Open a Business Bank Account
+6.2 Opening a Business Bank Account

 Most cleaning businesses will open business bank accounts in preparation for transacting with customers, cleaning supply purchases and paying employees.
 Opening a business bank account is not that difficult if you are prepared with the proper documents and information.